-- Verification: Within 90 days after completion of ground-disturbing activities, including landscaping, the project owner shall supply the PRR under confidential cover to the CPM. - COC PAL-8/MM PAL-8 The project owner, through the designated PRS, shall ensure that all components of the PRMMP are adequately performed, including collection of fossil material, preparation of fossil material for analysis, analysis of fossils, identification and inventory of fossils, preparation of fossils for curation significant paleontological resource materials for transportation to a repository and, if possible, to provide a tentative identification, and delivery for curation of all significant paleontological resource materials encountered and collected during project construction.
-The project owner shall pay all curation fees charged by the museum for fossil material collected significant paleontological resource materials and curated as a result of paleontological mitigation.
-The project owner shall also provide the curator with documentation showing the project owner irrevocably and unconditionally donates, gives, and assigns permanent, absolute, and unconditional ownership of the fossil significant paleontological resource material. - Verification: Within 60 days after the submittal of the PRR, the project owner shall supply documentation to the CPM identifying the entity that would be responsible for curating collected specimens.
+- Verification: Within 90 days after completion of ground-disturbing activities, including landscaping, the project owner shall supply the PRR under confidential cover to the CPM. - COC PAL-8/MM PAL-8 The project owner, through the designated PRS, shall ensure that all components of the PRMMP are adequately performed, including collection of fossil material, preparation of fossil material for analysis, analysis of fossils, identification and inventory of fossils, preparation of fossils significant paleontological resource materials for transportation to a repository and, if possible, to provide a tentative identification, and delivery for curation of all significant paleontological resource materials encountered and collected during project construction.
+The project owner shall pay all curation fees charged by the museum for significant paleontological mitigation.
+The project owner shall also provide the curator with documentation showing the project owner irrevocably and unconditionally donates, gives, and assigns permanent, absolute, and unconditional ownership of the significant paleontological resource material. - Verification: Within 60 days after the submittal of the PRR, the project owner shall supply documentation to the CPM identifying the entity that would be responsible for curating collected specimens.
 This documentation shall also show that fees have been paid for curation and the owner relinquishes control and ownership of all fossil material.
-If there are no entities available and willing to accept curation of collected specimens, the project owner shall consult with the CPM as to the appropriate manner for disposition of significant paleontological resources
+If there are no entities available and willing to accept curation of collected specimens, the project owner shall consult with the CPM as to the appropriate manner for disposition of significant paleontological resources.